Google goes Hollywood with 'The Internship'

 "It's a good move.
 It's going to enhance and warm up Google's image perception," said former Coca Cola chief marketing officer Peter Sealey, who is an adjunct professor at Claremont Graduate University and worked as a consultant for Google seven years ago.

-The movie is a far cry from the Hollywood experience of rival Facebook.
+The movie is a far cry from the Hollywood experience of rival Facebook (FB.O).
 The social networking kingpin did not collaborate with "The Social Network," which focused heavily on the conflicts between founder Mark Zuckerberg and his early partners and didn't make any of them look very good.

 "Movies like this are always a risk," said Howard Bragman, a Hollywood publicist and vice-chairman of the Internet image-management firm Reputation.com.
 "They can be great for employee morale or they can drag it down."